RobotLocomotion/drake-iiwa-driver/README.md

 local C++ application communicating with the cabinet using the FRI protocol.

-TODO(sam.creasey) Add a section explaining the FRI C++ portions, the externals, and building the resulting driver

 ## Sunrise Workbench

 Provisioning the IIWA arm must be done from Sunrise Workbench.